vypxl/website/content/posts/about-my-website.md

 Hey!
 Welcome and thank you for visiting my personal website.
 In this first blogpost of mine, I want to talk about all the things that went into developing it.

+> **Note**
+> This is an old article I wrote back in 2022, but I updated it to reflect the current state of the website.

-What you see is actually my fourth(!!) attempt on creating a website and blog for myself, the first three attempts remain unfinished though.
-Also, I won't talk about the _great_ programming practices I used back then.
+What you see is actually my fifth(!!) attempt on creating a website and blog for myself, the first three attempts remained unfinished, this version is a remake of the fourth one.
+Also, I won't talk about the _amazing_ programming practices I used when building the first three versions.
 But now I can proudly say that I have a personal website, one thing I always wanted to have since I started programming.
 Now then, how did I accomplish what you can see here?

 ## Tech Stack

 This website is built on top of a so-called JAMstack.
 JAM stands for **J**avascript, **A**PIs and **M**arkup.
 JAMstack websites are static, generated pages that are hosted on a static website hosting service.
-I'm using the static site generator [**Gridsome**](https://gridsome.org).
-It uses the Javascript framework [**VueJS**](https://vuejs.org) under the hood, which makes it easy for me to extend the site with additional content.
+I'm using the Framework [**SvelteKit**](https://kit.svelte.dev) for building apps with the UI library [**Svelte**](https://svelte.dev), the (according to StackOverflow developer surveys) most loved Javascript Framework.
-For the API part, I'm using local markdown files that are loaded by my [custom load script](https://github.com/vypxl/website/blob/main/util/sourceContent.mjs).
+For the API part, I'm using local markdown files that are loaded by my own logic and turned into routes.
 The markup part has two sides.
 First, there is the obvious HTML Markup.
-I write most of the Markup in [**Pug**](https://pugjs.org) (an HTML preprocessor) though, as it is more enjoyable to me than writing raw HTML.
 The second part is what I write my blogposts in.
 This would be **Markdown**.
 I use markdown because it is easy to write in and easy to convert into beautiful HTML.
-In addition to that, my custom Markdown renderer I made with the library [Unified](https://unifiedjs.com) makes fancy adjustments like
+In addition to that, the custom Markdown renderer I made with the library [Unified](https://unifiedjs.com) enables fancy features like

 ```js
 rendering('Code').snippets